Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

-Figure~\ref{fig:wn18rr_effect_training_assumption_loss_fct} depicts the impact of the training approach for a fixed loss function.
-For now, we focus only on \ac{bcel} and \ac{spl} since they have been trained under both the \ac{slcwa} and \ac{lcwa}.
-The figure highlights that for both loss functions, the \ac{lcwa} achieves higher maximum performance, but at the same time, it reveals a larger variance on both loss functions.
+\textbf{Impact of the Training Approach} Figures~\ref{fig:summary_wn18rr} and~\ref{fig:wn18rr_ta_model_loss_fct} depict the impact of the training approach.
+Again, we focus only on \ac{bcel} and \ac{spl} since they have been trained under both the \ac{slcwa} and \ac{lcwa}.
+The figures highlight that for both realizations of the \acl{bcel}, the \ac{lcwa} achieves higher maximum performance, but at the same time, it reveals a larger variance on both loss functions.
 Consequently, it may be more difficult to find configurations that obtain high performance.
+The overall lower variance of \ac{spl} can be explained by the fact that it is numerically more stable than the \ac{bcel}.

 Figure~\ref{fig:wn18rr_ta_model_loss_fct} shows the impact of the training approaches for fixed interaction models and used loss functions.
 The results indicate that for some combinations of interaction models and loss functions, the training approach's choice has a significant impact on the results.
-For example, RotatE and ConvE show stronger performance when trained with \ac{lcwa}, whereas TransE and TransH suffer under the \ac{lcwa}.
+For instance, ConvE, RotatE, TransE and TuckER reveal stronger performance when trained with the \ac{lcwa} whereas TransH suffer under the \ac{lcwa}.